gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 ```

 The new pages are empty, because Hugo rendered their HTML from empty
 template files.
-The home page doesn't show us the new content, either:
+The homepage doesn't show us the new content, either:

 ```html
 $ cat public/index.html